aklump/web_package/README.md

 | author        | $argv[6]    | $6         |
 | path to root  | $argv[7]    | $7         |

-* If your script echos any output it will simply be displayed to the screen.
+* Your script should print/echo details as to what it did; this will be output to the console.
-* Be sure to use _path to root_ if you reference any files in your project, from within a build script.
+* Be sure to use _path to root_ in your scripts when you reference any files in your project.

 ##Beginning A New Project
 1. In this example you see how we being a new project called example, initialize the git repository and start with a version number of 0.1